Mobile Mitigations for Meltdown and Spectre

 - Use MobileIron tiered compliance.Use MobileIron to identify the version of the operating system currently installed on the user’s device.
 Set tiered compliance policies in MobileIron to notify the user to update the operating system to the desired version.
 If the user does not do so, use MobileIron to either wipe the company data on the device or block further server access through MobileIron Access and Sentry.
 This mitigates the risk of company data being compromised before the device is patched.
 Windows management also allows the creation of Update profiles to force a device to update and restart at a given time each day.

 - Stop malicious apps from exploiting the vulnerabilities.
 Use MobileIron to disable untrusted sources for installing apps.
 This prevents side loading, which is the path many malicious apps take to the device.
-If you have an app reputation service, identify risky apps and then blacklist them in MobileIron.
+If you have an app reputation service, identify risky apps and then disallow them in MobileIron.

 - Reduce password exposure.
 These vulnerabilities can be exploited to steal data, including passwords.
 Use MobileIron Access to ensure that unmanaged or unpatched devices can’t access back-end services.
 MobileIron Access reduces exposure from compromised credentials by validating that the devices and apps accessing your infrastructure are secured, managed, and authorized.